November 20, 2020

 Skyvia Query is an online SQL client and query builder tool that allows querying and managing cloud and relational data with SQL statements.
 It is a perfect solution for users who are familiar with SQL as you simply enter SQL statements via code editor and execute the query.
 If you are not so good at SQL, you can try to use our visual query builder.
 To read more about it, visit our Skyvia documentation.

 Except for DELETE statements, Skyvia Query also supports SQL SELECT, INSERT and UPDATE for cloud sources.
 For relational databases, Skyvia can execute all the statements supported by the database, including DDL statements.

 Let us get started with creating a query.
-To create a query, simply click +NEW in the top menu and select SQL in the Query column.
+First, we register a free Skyvia account.
+Such registration requires no credit card.
+Second, after registering, we create a query simply by clicking +NEW in the top menu and selecting SQL in the Query column.

 The query editor opens.
 To query data, first you need to create a connection to Salesforce by clicking the +New connection link (in case you have not created it yet) or select the already created Salesforce connection from the drop-down list on the left.

 After the Salesforce connection is selected, enter the DELETE statement directly into the code editor.
 You can use advanced SQL features to determine criteria for records to delete in the SQL WHERE clause.
 You can add multiple conditions, unite them with logical operators, use SQLite SQL functions, even use IN clauses with subqueries.